 The rest of the day was devoted to extinguishing the fire and making the building safe.
 Water from the fire hoses flooded the interior.
 Everything had to be moved to safety.

 Within two days our congregation enjoyed the Christmas celebrations in a improvised chapel set up in the Wagner Hall.

-The newly painted wall were now dark grey, all the fabrics were grimed and the new floor indelibly marked with the firemen’s boot prints!
-Worst of all, the workings of the organ stuck as if by glue.
+The newly painted walls were now dark grey, all the fabrics were grimed and the new floor indelibly marked with the firemen’s boot prints!
+Worst of all, the workings of the organ were stuck together as if by glue.